January 5, 2008—Delta Stunt Kite Carves Hot Summer Breeze

 That'll do for today!

-January 17, 2008—Delta Stunt Kite In A Spar-Bending Breeze
+January 17, 2008—Delta Stunt Kite in a Spar-Bending Breeze

 The delta stunt kite leapt eagerly into the air and was soon high up in the strong breeze.
-It wasn't super-gusty, but still there were times when the kite would lose speed very suddenly.
+It wasn't super gusty, but still there were times when the kite would lose speed very suddenly.
 At these times, a few backward steps were necessary to keep control.
 There was some wind gradient too, where the wind was much slower near the ground.
-However, it was fun getting the feel of the kite in stronger wind than it had flown in for the other 2 times we have been out.
+However, it was fun getting the feel of the kite in stronger wind than it had flown in for the other two times we have been out.
 Climbing straight up with the full force of the wind, I could see the leading edge spars bending quite a bit!

 I was surprised that the kite didn't have a heavier pull, considering the strength of the wind.
 A small parafoil stunter might be a different story!
 We might get one later on.

-A couple of unexpected landings resulted from sudden wind drops while the kite was low.
-I did my best to make them soft, by throwing both hands towards the kite when it looked like crashing, to keep its speed down.
+A couple of unexpected landings resulted from sudden wind-drops while the kite was low.
+I did my best to make them soft, by throwing both hands toward the kite when it looked like crashing, to keep its speed down.
 One time, my loss of control near the ground resulted in some tight looping and spinning before I managed to get some airspeed into the kite while it was pointing away from the ground.
 This little display, plus the recovery, impressed my wife no end.
 She thought it was deliberate!

 Anyway, this short flying session left me hankering for more.
 However, we might head down to Brighton beach next time!
-This inland stunt kite flying is a bit dodgy...
+This inland stunt kite flying is a bit dodgy.

-January 19, 2008—Delta Kite 4 - Promising Light Wind Floater
+January 19, 2008—Delta Kite 4: Promising Light Wind Floater

 Initially, it showed signs of gliding around instead of settling back on its tail to catch the wind.
 Yep, too nose heavy alright.
 To fix this, I attached a paper clip to the tail end.
 This did improve its flying, so I will replace the paper clip with strips of tape later.